cskinfill/s3-connector/README.md

 Create Bucket
 -------------

-Creates a new bucket; connector must not be configured as annonyomus for this operation to succeed.
+Creates a new bucket; connector must not be configured as anonymous for this operation to succeed.
 Bucket names must be unique across all of Amazon S3, that is, among all their users.
 Bucket ownership is similar to the ownership of Internet domain names.
 Within Amazon S3, only a single user owns each